Tarzanagh/tarzanagh.github.io/_pages/about.md

   arXiv preprint arXiv:2207.02829, 2022.

 ### Implicit Bias of Transformers and Large Language Models
-Providing optimization methods that not only minimize the training error objective but also prefer simple solutions, ultimately leading to good test error.
 - [Max-Margin Token Selection in Attention Mechanism](https://arxiv.org/abs/2306.13596) (with Yingcong Li, Xuechen Zhang, and Samet Oymak), Conference on Neural Information Processing Systems (NeurIPS), 2023.